 Likewise, to score a 0, a release has to be actively offensive.

 I can't actually think of anything I've ever rated as a 0.

 Wait.
 We Found Love In A Hopeless Place - Rihanna,

 actually that track got a .5 because even though the title is literally the only lyric, it wasn't actively offensive beyond the fact that it had taken ZERO effort to write (and it was kinda catchy).

 Also, because the two extremes are so rare, I give half points when you get close to them.

-I don't have a standardized rubric that I'm making little tick marks on or anything, but I do look at a fairly regular list of critera for evaluation: use of rhythm, melody, & harmony, the song's form & structure, balance of sounds & of member roles, and other things like that.
+I don't exactly have a standardized rubric that I'm making little tick marks on or anything, but I do look at a fairly regular list of criteria for evaluation: use of rhythm, melody, & harmony, the song's form & structure, balance of sounds & of band member roles, originality, and other things like that.
 For MVs I need a story, even the coolest choreography isn't quite as awesome as a well done story, but I really like to see a mix of both.

 For books / movies / tv shows / video games, I have a little more structure to how I assess merit.
 Firstly, was it enjoyable?
 Then I look at prosaic grace / writing quality, world building / evolution, character development, plot development, literary quality / exegesis, and originality.

 So here's my General Scale: